Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Apply raster rendering rule/README.md

 ## About the data

-This raster image service contains 9 LAS files covering Charlotte, North Carolina's downtown area.
-The lidar data was collected in 2007.
-Four Raster Rules are available for selection: None, RFTAspectColor, RFTHillshade, and RFTShadedReliefElevationColorRamp.
+The [CharlotteLAS image service](https://sampleserver6.arcgisonline.com/arcgis/rest/services/CharlotteLAS/ImageServer) contains 9 LAS files covering Charlotte, North Carolina's downtown area.
+The LiDAR data was collected in 2007.
+Four raster rules are available for selection: None, RFTAspectColor, RFTHillshade, and RFTShadedReliefElevationColorRamp.

 ## Additional information